bjowes/cypress-ntlm-auth/README.md

 When reporting issues with this plugin, please collect debug logs for your scenario as described below and add them to the issue.

-### Running ntlm-proxy independently

-If the recommended startup scripts from above are used, the ntlm-proxy will be terminated when the cypress tests are finished.
-For troubleshooting it is often easier if the ntlm-proxy is running independently so the debug logs can be read or copied also after the cypress tests are finished.
-To run ntlm-proxy independently with debugging, follow these steps:

-#### Mac or Linux
+### Mac or Linux

 1. Open a terminal and go to your project root directory.
-2. `DEBUG=cypress:plugin:ntlm-auth node_modules/.bin/ntlm-proxy`
+2. `DEBUG=cypress:plugin:ntlm-auth npx cypress-ntlm open`
-3. Open another terminal and go to your project root directory
-4. `node_modules/.bin/cypress-ntlm open`
-5. Run your cypress tests and view the logs in the first terminal.
+3. Run your cypress tests and view the logs in the terminal.

-#### Windows
+### Windows

 1. Open a cmd window and go to your project root directory.
 2. `set DEBUG=cypress:plugin:ntlm-auth`
-3. `node_modules\.bin\ntlm-proxy`
+3. `npx cypress-ntlm open`
-4. Open another cmd window and go to your project root directory
-5. `node_modules\.bin\cypress-ntlm open`
-6. Run your cypress tests and view the logs in the first cmd window.
+4. Run your cypress tests and view the logs in the cmd window.

 ### Debug logging of NTLM headers